laca-is/MASPY/README.md

 ___.perceive(env_name: str | list[str])

 """
+# Depreciated Method: Now you should directly use the environment function #
 Retrieves the environment instance with the given name to make an action
 Args:
     env_name - str: The name of the environment to retrieve.